-She adds, “this look mimics the dimensional color of the ever so popular balayage without the high price point, making it a great choice for ladies on a budget.
+She adds, “The brown-blonde combination mimics the dimensional color of the ever so popular balayage without the high price point, making it a great choice for ladies on a budget.
 I cut in some long layers and styled with a casual curl that will loosen up throughout the day.”

 Anthony recommends blonde peekaboo hair to anyone looking to add some subtle dimension and playfulness to their look.
 Due to the hidden root (hence the name peek-a-boo), it’s an extremely low-maintenance service for those ladies that don’t visit the salon on a regular basis.